solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

 4. Select the region, then select **OK**
 5. Select **View saved workbook**
 6. Select **Auto refresh:Off**, then select **5 minutes**
-7. Select **Apply**, you should now see metrics based on your Azure Sentinel incidents
+7. Select **Apply**, you should now see metrics based on your Microsoft Sentinel incidents